Best Apple iPad deals available right now: January 2022 | ZDNet

 Apple's iPad Mini has gone in and out of production several times since its initial launch.
 It seems the world's need for smaller tablets tends to wax and wane.
 In its sixth iteration of the diminutive tablet, Apple decided to appeal to power users that wanted something they could fit in any bag, and even some bigger pockets.
 It created a completely redesigned iPad Mini with a processor even faster than the base iPad, Apple Pencil support, and design cues drawn from the iPad Pro and recent iPads Air.
 Our Jason Cipriani praised the design refresh, strong performance, and "unmatched portability."
 Right now, the best deal available can be found on Apple's own Education Store, where buyers can score an iPad mini for a $50 discount, bringing it down to $449.
 If you don't have a student or teacher in your life, you can also snag one from Amazon for a more modest $6 discount at $494.

 Apple's iPad Air continues to exist as the middle ground between its standard model and the new iPad Pro.
 It's currently the cheapest option capable of using Apple's full Magic Keyboard, and the least expensive full-sized model to use Apple's most recent design aesthetic and edge-to-edge display.
 It's an ideal solution for users that need a little more power and screen real estate than the standard model can provide, but not all of the maxed out features of the more expensive iPad Pro.
 Our resident expert noted the latest model's excellent ability to balance productivity with entertainment, as well as its all-too-welcome switch to USB-C charging as standout features.
-Right now, Amazon has the base storage option for $60 off, dropping the price to $539.
+Right now, Best Buy has the base storage option for $100 off, dropping to an all-time low of $499.

 Apple iPad Pro 11-inch for $749 or 12.9 inch for $999